IanCWeston/dinohunter/README.md

 5. Output public DNS address/s of created server/s (Terraform)

-6. *Automate steps with shell script?
-Probably not recommended?*

 Need way to delete the AMI after usage

-Use `force_deregister` option to avoid Packer AMI name conflicts

 ## Things to Add later